 Applicants must have the required academic background and submit an acceptable research proposal for which supervision is available.
 In Fine Art the application should include presentation of a body of work integral to the proposed course of study.
 The proposal should indicate the candidate’s plans for executing and presenting his or her creative work.
-A candidate for Art Historical Studies should have at least an upper-second-class pass in Art History honours or honours in a cognate field.
+A candidate for Art Historical Studies should have at least a Masters Degree in Art History or in a cognate field.

 Acceptance is on the recommendation of the Head of Department and selection is based on the assessment of the research proposal and the availability of suitable supervision.

 Examination is by thesis.
 In Fine Art the thesis may incorporate creative work integral to the overall argument.
 The creative work may comprise an original portfolio, installation or other audio-visual display, which together with the written component of not less than 40,000 words, forms a coherent whole.
 Otherwise a PhD thesis should not exceed 80,000 words.

 A candidate must be registered for the degree for at least three years.